 Insulated rubber boots (you’ll thank me later)

-Every winter before it freezes, it’s important to winterize any trailer that has running water capabilities.
+Every winter before it freezes for those in freezing climates, it’s important to winterize any trailer that has running water capabilities.

 Winterizing a travel trailer basically means removing all standing water inside any interior water pipes.

-For if you don’t, the pipes or the hot water tank could expand and burst from the ice.
+For if you don’t, the pipes or the hot water tank could expand and burst or crack from the ice.

-When is the best time to winterize a trailer?
+How hard is it to winterize a travel trailer?

-The best time to winterize an rv is right after the last time you use your trailer for the year before it freezes.
+The best time to winterize an rv is right after the last time you use your trailer for the year BEFORE the temperatures freeze.

-If you use your trailer while it sits at home year around, just remember to winterize before the freezing temperatures officially arrive by insulating all the pipes so they don’t freeze.
+If you use your trailer while it sits at home year around or during the winter months, just remember to insulate all the pipes so they don’t freeze.
+However I would personally suggest to still drain the lines to risk the pipes bursting.

 2 winterizing methods